By Abby Vinas

-Sometimes, gentle over-the-counter (OTC) facewashes, cleansers, gels and serums don’t deliver the powerful punch your skin needs.
-If you’re struggling with acne – whether it be cystic or hormonal, mild or severe – learn the benefits of salicylic acid treatment and how it stands to benefit your complexion.
+Sometimes, gentle over-the-counter (OTC) face washes, cleansers, gels and serums don’t deliver the powerful punch your skin needs.
+If you’re struggling with acne, learn the benefits of salicylic acid treatment and how it stands to benefit your complexion.

 You’ll find salicylic acid in many skincare products, either prescription-grade or OTC.
-It’s accessible and easy to implement, and definitely worthwhile in your effort to rid yourself of troublesome pimples, blackheads, and blemishes.
+It’s accessible and easy to implement, and definitely worthwhile when it comes to getting rid of troublesome pimples, blackheads, and blemishes.

 This article will teach you the ins and outs of salicylic acid, including what it is, how it works, and the way it differs from other acne treatments.
 Equipped with this information, you’ll be well on your way to regaining control of your complexion and rediscovering your radiant glow.
 Whether you’re seeking treatment for a new onslaught of blemishes, or in need of a way to revitalize your existing skincare routine, salicylic acid might be able to help—here’s how.

 What is Salicylic Acid?

 Due to the intimidating strength of its name, it’s easy to understand why some might be skeptical to incorporate salicylic acid in their skincare products.
 However, this acne-fighting agent is derived from a plant-based hormone and probably isn’t as strong or scary as you’ve been led to believe.
 Salicylic acid is the most common type of beta-hydroxy acid (BHA): an organic chemical compound whose hydroxy structure is separated by two carbon atoms.
 Its chemical composition is significant because its structure creates oil solubility and allows for pore penetration.